Nextiva / Blog / Business Communication

 Trello

-Trello is an incredible tool for maintaining status on a variety of projects and tasks.
-Not quite as sophisticated as a full-fledged project management app, it’s a great first start for a business.
+Trello is an incredible tool for maintaining status on various projects and tasks.
+Although it’s not quite as sophisticated as a full-fledged project management app, it’s a great first step for a business.

-Even at a personal level, if you’re working remotely on the side, it helps keep your ideas better organized.
+Even at a personal level, working remotely on the side helps organize ideas.

 Regarding telecommuting technology, Trello has been fighting the good fight to keep the interface uncluttered and focused on organizing large sums of information.
 Once you move your tasks into Trello, you won’t look back.